 This where the expression “monetizing the debt” comes from.
 The Fed creates digital currency and in so doing expands the money supply.
 Some of the money gets into the real economy via government spending and bank lending.
 However, government programs aren’t always productive–a great deal of the budget goes toward Social Security transfer payments, inflated health care spending (via Medicare and Medicaid), miltary ventures and interest on the debt.
 Nor are bank loans always productive; a significant portion of corporate borrowing in recent years has gone toward stock buybacks.
 These activities may or may not be beneficial to the recipients, but it’s hard to argue that they expand the productive capacity of the economy.

-During each of the recent economic crises, from the 2000 Dot-Com Bubble, the 2008 Real Estate Bubble, and the latest Everything Bubble (2019)–compounded by the Covid-19 crisis–the Fed has swooped in to “rescue” the economy with low interest rates to drive ever more borrowing.
+There is no evidence that low interest rates support economic growth; if anything, the opposite is true.
+And yet, during each of the recent economic crises, from the 2000 Dot-Com Bubble, the 2008 Real Estate Bubble, and the latest Everything Bubble (2019)–compounded by the Covid-19 crisis–the Fed has swooped in to “rescue” the economy with low interest rates to drive ever more borrowing.
 Households and businesses are staggering under the burden of unpayable debts–and a near-total absence of “rainy day” funds.
 As a result, it’s taken progressively greater heroics from central banks to resuscitate the economy.
 They’re caught in the ultimate monetary Catch-22, having followed in Japan’s footsteps by creating the very debt-deflation they sought to avoid.

 With the entry of China into the global economy, U.S. companies discovered that they could pack up their factories and ship them to Asia, fire their U.S. employees, and re-start production with vastly lower costs, all the while continuing to sell their products into rich U.S. consumer market.
 Profits skyrocketed.
 Egged on by consultants and activist shareholders, most large US firms jumped on the bandwagon.